Travel Tango

 ⚠️ Unexpected Scope Change

 To enhance collaboration, the client decided that admins should assign itineraries to team members for a secondary review before approval.
+Although it caugh me by surprise, this change encouraged me to adapt to find a solution.

 New Requirements